 MoPOP participates in the Museums for All program, a national initiative that encourages families of all backgrounds to visit museums regularly.

-Individuals and families presenting an Electronic Benefits Transfer (EBT) card or a Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) card can receive free admission (excluding special programs and exhibits) for up to ten individuals.
+Individuals and families presenting an Electronic Benefits Transfer (EBT) card or a Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) card can receive free admission during normal operating hours for up to ten individuals.
+The special exhibit Hidden Worlds: The Films of LAIKA is included in this program.

 - We accept current EBT/WIC cards for the program from any state